 This is especially useful in the hiring process.
 When there’s clarity in your company's values and organizational culture, you can include them in your hiring criteria.

 It’s also very helpful for a new employee to understand how their jobs contribute to the company’s short-term and long-term goals.
 Team members are more motivated when they understand how valuable their roles are.

 This isn’t just important for new employees though.
 Every team member can benefit from a vision refresher.
 This is especially true for remote team members whose roles have evolved through the years.

 2. Developing a Long-Term Employee Engagement Program

 Before outlining a program, it helps if you define what employee engagement means for your organization.

-3. Redefine Meetings
+3. Redefining Meetings

-- Experiment with meeting size.
 It’s easier to exercise flexibility when you’re meeting with smaller groups of people.
 When working with small groups, you can structure the meeting based on their strengths or working styles.

-4. Promote Empathy
+4. Promoting Empathy